chrismccannco/chrismccann-co/src/field-notes/you-dont-need-ayahuasca.md

 ogDescription: "Executives fly somewhere expensive to find themselves, have the breakthrough, post the cryptic Instagram story.
 Then they jump on the 405 and nothing changes."
 date: 2026-01-01
 permalink: /field-notes/you-dont-need-ayahuasca/
 assessmentCallout: "Paying attention starts somewhere.
-Five minutes, twelve questions."
+Five minutes, eighteen questions."
 relatedReading:
   - title: "Your Body Knows Before You Do"
     url: /field-notes/your-body-knows-before-you-do/